LLNL/echemfem/docs/source/user_guide/physical_params.rst

 * :Key: ``"bulk reaction"``
   :Type: a function
   :Description: Homogeneous/bulk reactions to be added to the right-hand side of mass conservation equations.
+These can instead be set using ``homog_params`` (:doc:`homog_params`).

     Args:
         u: solution state.
 The value of the different concentrations can be recovered through ``u([self.i_c["species name"])`` within a ``echemfem.EchemSolver`` object.